bhavika/conf/README.md

 # conf

-A collection of talks, workshop material and tutorials from conferences I attend
+A collection of presentations and code used in the conferences & meetups I attend.

 ### [PyData DC 2016] (https://github.com/bhavikat/conf/blob/master/pydatadc.md)